 Having been retired from the NFL for over three years now it’s always fun to run into my former teammates.
 During pre-game of the NFL wild card round between the Packers and the Washington Redskins I crossed paths with Aaron Rodgers and we reminisced about old times.

 Over the years ballistic strength development has seemingly been a lost art with a great deal of the fitness community.
-Granted many box gyms and individual trainers and coaches are working to inject this particular form of physical training back into the fabric of many programs.
-After all, ballistic movements are great for keeping the blade (your body) sharp, for keeping your mind honed in, and for training us for real life situational fitness should such a moment arise.
+Granted many box gyms, MMA gyms, and individual trainers and coaches are working to inject this particular form of physical training back into the fabric of many programs.
+After all, ballistic strength movements are great for keeping the blade (your body) sharp, for keeping your mind honed, and for training us for real life situational fitness should such a moment arise.